GreenThemes/GT-Theme-Customizer-Preview/README.md

 A Menu Item is added to the admin bar so they can use the customizer.

 TO DO:
-There's two places where a static path to wordpress files is set Add a theme selector to the customizer.
+1. There's two places where a static path to wordpress files is set
+2. Add a theme selector to the customizer.
-Make some options for changing the default test account's username, and a list of available themes to choose from.
+3. Make some options for changing the default test account's username, and a list of available themes to choose from.
+4. Stop the Test user from modifying their own account.
+OR just allow anon access if that's possible.

 Double and Triple, check the security.